6.09.2016

 After sharing their stories, 3rd graders re-storyboarded in groups.
 They learned about stop-motion video using digital cameras and tripods and watched a documentary about the making of King Kong (1933).
 Perhaps more materials could include robotics.
 Groups made characters using modeling clay, painted cardboard sets, enacted and recorded footage with captions of their narratives.
 I edited all videos.

-After writing biographies about the Harlem Renaissance in homerooms, 3rd graders added portraits.
+After typing biographies about the Harlem Renaissance in homerooms, 3rd graders added portraits.
 First they made pencil and sharpie sketches while observing photographs.
 Portraits by Chris Ofili informed a rubric for adding watercolor.

-As requested, 3rd graders also painted a cotton field scenery with cardboard boll weevil props for a 3rd grade play about U.S. history and the Great Migration.
+They also painted a cotton field with cardboard boll weevil props for a scene in a 3rd grade play about the Great Migration.

 Classes visited MoMA to see Jacob Lawrence's Migration seriesBack in school, they discussed Romare Bearden collages including Mother and Child.
 Students explored compositions through collage with at least 10 cut shapes plus caption.